confluentinc/ksql/docs-md/developer-guide/joins/partition-data.md

 ksqlDB requires keys to use the `KAFKA` format.
 For more information, see [Serialization Formats](serialization.md#serialization-formats).
-If internally repartitioning, the correct format will be used.
+If internally repartitioning, ksqlDB uses the correct format.

 Because you can only use the primary key of a table as a joining column, it's important to understand how keys are defined.
 For both streams and tables, the